tguyard/jsbn/README.md

 Licensing
 ---------

-`jsbn` is released under a BSD license.
+`jsbn` is released under a MIT license.
 See [`LICENSE`](LICENSE) for details.

 [Tom Wu](mailto:tjw@cs.stanford.edu)